Zxl19990529/ScribbleSimulation/README.md

 # ScribbleSimulation
 This repository is created for reimplementation of the ScribbleCOCO and ScribbleCityscapes.
+The codes are available at [BaiduNetdisk](https://pan.baidu.com/s/1iE5thVH_z_Xm7q_h7Bar6Q).
+The extraction code is in the paper.

 ## Terms of use
 - ScribbleCOCO: We follow the same license as [COCO dataset for images](https://cocodataset.org/#termsofuse).
 - ScribbleCityscapes: We follow the same license as [The Cityscapes Dataset](https://github.com/mcordts/cityscapesScripts).
 - The datasets cannot be used for commercial purposes.
 The datasets are created for research purposes.
 ## ScribbleCOCO
-The complete dataset is avaliable at [BaiduNetdisk](https://pan.baidu.com/s/1bTRDR9BqDyaLcfynN2bpvg).
+The complete dataset is avaliable at [BaiduNetdisk](https://pan.baidu.com/s/1bTRDR9BqDyaLcfynN2bpvg?pwd=t817).
 The ScribbleCOCO need at leat 24G space.
 The dataset is recommended to untar with the following structure:
 ```bash
 ScribbleCOCO/